ring-lang/ring/marketing/pwct/README.md

 4. Run the program

-The next diagram demonstrates what I wrote using a pen and paper to explain the idea to my friends.
+The next diagram demonstrates something similar to what I wrote using a pen and paper to explain the idea to my friends.
+(The diagram uses screen shots from PWCT 2.0 that doesn't exist at that time)

 ![concept](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/Hello.png)